-Laura Kilcrease is on a mission to change the way the rest of Canada – and the world – perceive Alberta’s economy.
+Laura Kilcrease is on a mission to change how the rest of Canada and the world perceive Alberta’s economy.

 The CEO of Alberta Innovates, a provincially funded corporation with a mandate to deliver 21st-century solutions for the most compelling challenges facing Albertans, says there is far more to Alberta’s economy than just the energy sector.

 “When we host people who have never been to Alberta before, they are absolutely blown away by what’s happening here, particularly in the tech sector,” says Ms. Kilcrease.
 “For example, Alberta is a global leader in the research and development of artificial intelligence, but that’s hardly known in Canada, let alone the rest of the world.”

 For example, she points out that Deepmind, a world leader in AI research and its application founded in London, England, and acquired by Google in 2014, has one of its two research centres in Edmonton.

 “It was initially meant to be a small research centre with a handful of staff, but that’s grown to 50 people in just over a year.
 I believe that’s going to happen more and more, both with multinational companies and new startups,” adds Ms. Kilcrease.